 There are often many services required within the management plane of a network.
 This includes services for things like DNS, NTP, SSH/HTTPS element management, software distribution servers, IPFIX collectors, syslog receivers, and so on.
 Each one of these should be modeled with proper services providing access from the management tenant.

-Because every 128T router node host may be the target of management sessions, each node must be given a service such as the following.
-For simple IP address management (IPAM) and routing, ideally contiguous blocks of addresses can be allocated for 128T router hosts.
+Because every SSR node host may be the target of management sessions, each node must be given a service such as the following.
+For simple IP address management (IPAM) and routing, ideally contiguous blocks of addresses can be allocated for SSR hosts.
 In this example, we'll assume that

 description "Router node management"

-The following configuration on a 128T router node would provide it with a host Kernel Network Interface (KNI) for attachment to the management plane.
+The following configuration on an SSR node would provide it with a host Kernel Network Interface (KNI) for attachment to the management plane.
 It is made the default route in the kernel route table, given management plane tenancy for outbound sessions, and set up with the Linux side of the KNI having the address corresponding to the management plane service for inbound sessions to the node.
 Review the Host Services configuration guide for more details.

-In the 128T configuration of a host KNI, you are describing the 128T forwarding plane side of the KNI.
+In the SSR configuration of a host KNI, you are describing the SSR forwarding plane side of the KNI.
 The configuration of the address in the

 gateway setting is automatically given to the Linux side of the KNI.
 In other words, the service address for inbound sessions to the node should be set to the

-gateway in the address configuration for the 128T KNI.
+gateway in the address configuration for the SSR KNI.

 description "Management plane interface"